base4nfdi/pid4nfdi/content/privacy/_index.md

         ### Indico

         #### What It Does
-        For organising events like conferences or workshops, we use Indico to handle things like signing up, submitting presentation proposals, and setting up event schedules.
-Indico collects information to help us keep things organised and ensure everyone gets the right event updates.
-For example, let’s say you are signing up for a conference through our website.
-Indico will collect information like your name, email, and institution to help us manage registration.
+        For organising events like conferences or workshops, we use Indico to facilitate registration, abstract submissions, and scheduling.
+Indico collects information to help us organize events efficiently and ensure participants receive appropriate updates.
+For instance, when registering for a conference through our website, you may be asked to provide details such as your name, email, and institution.
 If you submit an abstract, we can also securely share it with reviewers through Indico.

         #### How It Handles Data
         The data collected by Indico is stored securely, and we do not share it with any third parties unless necessary for the event (for example, giving reviewers access to the submitted abstracts so they can evaluate and provide feedback) or required by law.
 Indico follows strict data protection standards to safeguard your information, and we regularly ensure these standards are met.
 For any questions about your event data or to request its deletion, contact the responsible event host.
 Contact details can be found on the respective Indico event page.